IcicleF/thu-kv-engine/README.md

 A simple key-value engine, as the mid-term assignment of *Basics of Storage Techniques* course.

-**All of the project is based on source code of PolarDB content, held by Alibaba.**
+**All of the project is based on source code of PolarDB contest, held by Alibaba.**

 ## All you have to do: